neringabickmore/art-i-al/TESTING.md

   - Try clicking on the navbar both on mobile and larger devices.
   - Larger than medium screen size devices should have all navbar item displayed at all times.
   - Small and medium screen size should have a collapsible navbar.
-  - All navbar items should change color from white to light pink (tuscany) on hover on all screen sizes.
+  - All navbar items should change colour from white to light pink (tuscany) on hover on all screen sizes.
   - If you haven't logged in, you should see `Login` on a navbar.
   - If you have logged in, you should see `Profile` on a navbar instead of login, which expands to `Account` and `Logout`.
   - If you are not a superuser, you should see `Home`, `Gallery`, `Shop`, `About`, `Contact` and `Login` or `Profile` on a navbar.
   - If you are a superuser, you should see `Home`, `Gallery`, `Management` which expands to `Products`, `Social Media` and `Order history`, and `Profile`, which expands to `Account` and `Logout`.
-  - If you have items added to the bag, you should see bag icon and grand total amount.
+  - If you have items added to the bag, you should see a bag icon and a total amount.

 - **📌 Result and ✅Verdict**